pkqxdd/medacognitive/docs/README.rst

 :Description: Update a medicine.
 Replace whatever is in the database with the incoming data
 :Location: /update
 :Method: POST
+:Accept:
-:Accept: application/json
+  :Type: application/json
   :Fields:
     :patient_id: patient's id
-    :med: the data to be replaced with
+    :med: the data to be replaced with, see the format below
 :Response:
   :Type: text/plain
   :Content: success